ome/ome-cmake-superbuild/docs/sphinx/maintenance.rst

 dropped.
 Examples include:

-- dropping functionality checks and workarounds for functionality and behaviour differences, e.g. missing filesystem functions and geometry and endian libraries in older Boost releases
+- dropping functionality checks and workarounds for functionality and behavior differences, e.g. missing filesystem functions and geometry and endian libraries in older Boost releases
 - using the standard implementation of various functions, e.g. :cpp:class:`std::shared_ptr` and :cpp:class:`std::regex` in